IPCrypt Encryption Modes

 Storage Constraints: Consider the different output sizes when storage is limited

 For most applications, the deterministic mode provides a good balance of security and usability.
-However, when privacy concerns are paramount, the non-deterministic modes offer stronger protection against correlation attacks.
+When network analytics are needed, pfx mode preserves subnet relationships.
+When privacy concerns are paramount, the non-deterministic modes offer stronger protection against correlation attacks.

 Mode Comparison